praveen1664/python-test/readme.md

 ## Python Test

 sdd
-…or create a new repository on the command line
+…or create a nesssw repository on the command line